INatsuz/beyond-gravity-earthquake/README.md

 ## Setup Instructions
+### Requirements
+- Node
+- NPM

+### Steps
 Clone the repository to your local machine.<br>
 Run ```npm install``` in the project directory to install the necessary dependencies.<br>
 Run ```npm run dev``` to open the development server.
 The address to open should appear in the console output.

 ## Design Choices
+- The chosen framework was React
 - The chosen map library was Mapbox.
+- For ease of setup, the Mapbox Token is hardcoded and visible in the repository.
 - The data is being fetched from a realtime API provided by USGS.
 - A max limit of 200 items was defined for fetching earthquakes.
 - To aid with some design consistency Bootstrap was used.